belonging naturally; essential.

 For the adventurous colourist, Intrinsic Colours can be mixed together to create even more shades or thinned with water for a lighter shade.

-Available in complete smartly boxed sets of 15ml sample bottles and 125ml bottles the sets are a brilliant and affordable way for woodturners and woodworkers to try them before taking the plunge with the full size 250ml bottles.
+Available in complete smartly boxed sets of 15ml sample bottles and seasonally in 125ml bottles the sets are a brilliant and affordable way for to try them before taking the plunge with the full size 250ml bottles.
 To find a stockist, Click Here.
 Please note not all stockists carry the colours yet.
 Please ask your local retailer to order some in for you.

 *Colours shown are for reference only.
 Accurate colour rendition may vary from device to device.
 It is recommended you test the colours before committing them to your work.